carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .language-groovy }

-The above example will copy all bam files created by the  process quant to the directory path `results/bams`.
+The above example, the `publishDir "results/bams", mode: "copy"`, will copy all the bam files output by the process `quant` to the directory path `results/bams`.

 ###  Manage semantic sub-directories

-You can use more then one publishDir to keep different outputs in separate directory.
+You can use more then one `publishDir` to keep different outputs in separate directories.
 For example:

 ~~~